 How to Find the Bottleneck in a Process

 Naturally, the example above is an oversimplification of what is, more often than not, a series of multiple and complex manufacturing processes.
 This is why, as LEAN Manufacturing Japan points out, if you don’t accurately recognize where a bottleneck — also referred to as a “constraint” — exists, you can miss out on the chance to increase your throughput.

-To recognize bottlenecks in manufacturing, look at the following three aspects of your production line:
+To recognize and measure bottlenecks in manufacturing, look at the following three aspects of your production line: